Isolation of polysaccharide producer and heavy metal tolerant local rhizobial isolates

 Leguminous plants collection:

-Different leguminous plants of as follows: Cowpea, Clover, Fenugreek, Leucaena, Alfalfa, Green bean, Puncturevine and Broad were collected from different farms and area in Nineveh Governorate/Iraq.
-After collecting leguminous plant species were immediately transported to the laboratory of Microbial Molecular Biology for analysis for isolation and characterization of the strains.
-Procedure of Vincent [12] were followed to isolate different bacterial isolates from root nodules of collected plants.
+Different leguminous plants, as follows: Cowpea, Clover, Fenugreek, Leucaena, Alfalfa, Green bean, Puncturevine, and Broad were collected from other farms and areas in Nineveh Governorate/Iraq.
+After collecting, the leguminous plant species were immediately transported to the laboratory of Microbial Molecular Biology for analysis, isolation, and characterization of the strains.
+The procedure of Vincent [12] was followed to isolate different bacterial isolates from root nodules of collected plants.

 Nodules sampling and rhizobia isolation:

 Nodules of leguminous plants were carefully detached from the root system plants and washed gently several times under tap water to remove sterile distilled water to remove soil particles.
-The nodule surface was sterilized by immersion in 3% NaOCl solution for a period of 2-min, followed by 70% ethanol for 5-min, and six consecutive washing in sterilized distilled water.
-Each sterilized surface nodule from different leguminous plants was aseptically crushed with a sterile glass red in a test tube that contained 1 ml sterile normal saline (0.85% NaCl).
-One loopful of the nodule suspension was streaked on Petri dishes that contained yeast extract mannitol (YEM) agar medium with the following components (gm/mL): mannitol, 10; K2HPO4, 0.5; NaCl, 0.1, MgSO4,-7H2O, 0.2, and agar, 16.
+The nodule surface was sterilized by immersion in 3% NaOCl solution for a period of 2 minutes, followed by 70% ethanol for 5 minutes, and six consecutive washes in sterilized distilled water.
+Each sterilized surface nodule from different leguminous plants was aseptically crushed with a sterile glass rod in a test tube that contained 1 ml sterile normal saline (0.85% NaCl).
+One loopful of the nodule suspension was streaked on Petri dishes that contained yeast extract mannitol (YEM) agar medium with the following components (gm/mL): mannitol, 10; K2HPO4, 0.5; NaCl, 0.1; MgSO4 · 7H2O, 0.2; and agar, 16.
 Incubation was done for 3-4 days at 30°C. A single colony from each culture was selected and recultured on fresh YEMA plates [13].
-The purified cultures were maintained on YEM agar slants, stored at 4°C in refrigerator for further experiments.
+The purified cultures were maintained on YEM agar slants and stored at 4°C in a refrigerator for further experiments.

 Cultural conditions for exopolysaccharide production: